vsnits/Arrayality/README.md

   Arrays generated randomly (with a low starting score), so the maximum score is a kind of question. <br>
   A typical result score is `192` while `216` and `256` is usually possible. <br>
   The score `288` perfect for the most sets, rarely `340` also possible. <br>
-  The theoretical maximum score has no proof for this time.
+  The theoretical maximum score has no proof at this time.

 # Running offline